 Why spicy and sweet matter

 To understand the secret ingredient, you need to know what makes a pumpkin dessert so special.
 It isn’t the orange gourd color, although that sure doesn’t hurt.
 It’s the perfect balance of spicy and sweet.
-Find out 10 ways to get your pumpkin spice fix that aren’t a PSL.

 The secret ingredient in my pumpkin pie

 The best way to preserve the spiciness of pumpkin spice is with freshly cracked black pepper.
 It adds a robust bite to the traditional spice mix, which comes across subtly in each mouthful of pumpkin pie.
 Find out if pumpkin pie is the most popular Thanksgiving pie in your state.

 When making your next pumpkin dessert, add the same amount of black pepper as the recipe calls for cloves.
 If you’re timid about heat, add three-quarters of the amount of the cloves.
 (But I bet you’ll wish you added the whole amount after your first taste.)

 Don’t worry—your guests won’t call your pie “spicy.”
 There’s not enough pepper for that.
 If anything, they’ll ask, “Did you get super-fresh spices?”

 This black pepper trick works like a charm with almost any pumpkin recipe.
 It’s a perfect spicy-sweet way to start any fall morning.
 Next, check out these meaningful Thanksgiving traditions you’re going to want to steal.